 If you’re working in construction, the government-run Construction Industry Scheme can make your life easier.
 It can also be the difference between paying 20% and 30% tax!
 However, working out whether or not you qualify for CIS can be confusing.
 We’re here to help by giving you six questions to ask yourself when considering CIS subcontracting.

 1. Will you be working in the UK?

 Starting off with an easy one; the scheme does not apply to work that is done outside of the UK.
 So whether you’re a business based in or out of the UK, as long as the work you carry out is within the UK (including its territorial waters up to a 12 mile limit) then it’s covered by the scheme and you must register accordingly.

 2. Do the services you provide fall under CIS?

 Whilst you’ll often hear that CIS covers “all construction work carried out in the UK” there are certain services you may think are covered by the scheme which actually aren’t, and vice versa.
-For example, the transport of materials on site is included for construction operations, whilst the transport of materials from site to site on the public highway for construction operations is excluded.
+For example, transport of materials on-site is included for construction operations, whilst transport of materials from site to site on the public highway for construction operations is excluded.
 To make sure the work you’re doing is included, you can always check with your CIS payment provider or take a look at this list provided by the government (appendix C).

 3. Have you got a UTR and is it registered for CIS?